crankyspock/rpi-pid-chamber/README.md

 Miscellaneous
 - Soldering iron & solder (optional as one can just use screw-down connectors)
+- solder splice heatshrink (https://www.jaycar.com.au/2-7mm-solder-splice-heatshrink-pack-of-5/p/WH5670) (optional if you do not want to solder anything)
 - electrician's tape
 - 3mm drill bit & drill to use on MDF
 - crimping tool/pair of pliers